iosurodri/iosu-academic/content/project/CombPool layers/index.md

 This project implements CombPool layer, a new pooling layer that enables the linear combination of different pooling functions, generating increasing functions as a result.
 Implementation for the paper: *Rodriguez-Martinez, I., Lafuente, J., Santiago, R. H., Dimuro, G. P., Herrera, F., & Bustince, H. (2022).
 Replacing pooling functions in Convolutional Neural Networks by linear combinations of increasing functions.
 Neural Networks, 152, 380-393.*

-Documentation is available in English and Spanish.
+Documentation is available in English and Spanish: https://github.com/iosurodri/CombPool